womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 Move to the 4th icon from the top and select the Javascript VM from the dropdown in the `environment` selection.
 This will give you some fake ether to be able to deploy and test your contract.

+>Note: [Remix has renamed this to be Remix VM](https://remix-ide.readthedocs.io/en/latest/run.html) - you will no longer see the Javascript VM as an option.
+Select the Remix VM!

 ![JavascriptVM](https://user-images.githubusercontent.com/15346823/179375210-bc843162-dcf0-4337-a9ed-2ca85a3fde7a.png)

 Finally, hit the `Deploy` button to create an instance of your contract that we'll interact with and test that the sum function is working as expected.
 Afer a few seconds, you'll see a `Deployed Contracts` panel on the bottom left.